First passage of a run-and-tumble particle with exponentially-distributed tumble duration in the presence of a drift: Solution of the evolution equation for the conditional mean first-passage time

 }}

 Hence the two constants

-The two constants are enough to express $\vec{M}(x)$ for any $x$ in the segment $[a,b]$, according to Eq. (\ref{JDef}).
-We are instructed to evaluate the components $J_2(b)$ and $J_3(b)$ and to study the limit of the above two integration constants when the coordinate $b$ goes to infinity.
+These two constants are enough to express $\vec{M}(x)$ for any $x$ in the segment $[a,b]$, according to the solution of the evolution equation in Eq. (\ref{JDef}).
+To parallel the results obtained in the case of a negative drift, we are instructed to evaluate the components $J_2(b)$ and $J_3(b)$ and to study the limit of the above two integration constants when the coordinate $b$ goes to infinity.